joeyyy09/truflow/README.md

 # Truflow

-**Truflow** is a comprehensive peer-to-peer (P2P) file sharing application built with Python and PyQt5.
-It enables users to share files, browse shared content, search for files across the network, and communicate with each other through an intuitive graphical interface.
-The application uses a hybrid client-server architecture where a central server facilitates peer discovery and coordination, while actual file transfers occur directly between peers.
+**TruFlow** is a high-performance hybrid peer-to-peer (P2P) file-sharing and communication platform built in Python with a PyQt5 interface.
+It uses a custom binary application-layer protocol over TCP, featuring a 1-byte opcode and a 15-byte length field, allowing efficient multiplexing of real-time chat, file discovery, and heartbeat traffic over a single persistent connection.

+The architecture cleanly separates the centralized control plane—responsible for fast peer discovery and fuzzy search—from the decentralized data plane, which handles direct P2P file transfers.
+With TCP_NODELAY and IPTOS socket optimizations and a non-blocking QThread-driven I/O model, TruFlow maintains highly concurrent, low-latency performance across all network operations.

 ---